Is it hard to become a bookkeeper?

 How much does a bookkeeper make?

-- Multi-tasker: if you are working as a virtual bookkeeper, you’ll probably work with more than one client.
-This means you’ll need to be able to quickly switch from one set of accounts to another in a matter of hours.
-You will also need to be able to prioritise the urgent tasks for each business you look after.
+- Multitasker: if you are working as a virtual bookkeeper, you will most likely be dealing with many clients at the same time.
+Because of this, you will need the ability to transition from one set of accounts to another in a matter of hours or less.
+You will also need to prioritize the important duties for each of the companies you are in charge of managing.

 Here are solid reasons you should consider to become a bookkeeper.

 Plenty of jobs are available in bookkeeping.